rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/33_software-development/336_creating-cloud-volume.md

 | Released | The disk is available to be deployed. |
 | Failed | The attachment has failed due to some errors. |

+For information on how to add mount paths for disks, see [Deploying Packages](/3_how-tos/33_software-development/334_deploy-packages).